karolcholewa/blog/_posts/2021-05-02-rapid-app-in-cloud-pages.md

 categories: [AMPscript, HTML, Web]
 ---

-A sample project that uses data from a data extention, CloudPages as a hosting server, a light-weight HTML framework for a quick front-end prototype, and AMPscript that makes it work as a useful and professional application.
+A sample project that uses data from a data extension, CloudPages as a hosting solution, a light-weight HTML framework for rapid prototyping, and AMPscript that integrates front-end with the SFMC backend.

 ## Lorem Ipsum
 Lorem ipsum ...